First of all, don’t panic if you’re teaching a reluctant high school writer.

-Even if writing seems scary, writing is just a skill, like many others you have learned and taught over the years.
+Even if writing seems scary, writing is just a skill.
+Just as many skills you have learned and taught over the years.

 And how do you learn any skill?
 With step-by-step instruction and practice.

-When you’re ready to teach your student how to write the five basic high school essay styles, you can pick up our high school course, Essay Styles for High School.
+When you’re ready to teach your student how to write at the high school level, you can pick up our high school course, Essay Styles for High School.